-12th Annual Norman Williams Distinguished Lecture in Land Use Planning and the Law with Patricia Salkin
+The 14th Annual Norman Williams Distinguished Lecture in Land Use Planning and The Law with Thomas W. Mitchell

 Jonathon B. Chase Community Center

 This lecture is free and open to the public.

 Norman Williams came to Vermont Law School in 1975, after a long and distinguished career in public service and teaching, particularly in the area of land use planning.
 Professor Williams played a key role in founding Vermont Law School's Environmental Law Center.
 The Norman Williams Distinguished Lecture in Land Use Planning and the Law series is a gift of Frances Yates, trustee of Vermont Law School, in memory of both Norman Williams and Anya '94 and Charles Yates '93.
 The lecture is hosted by Vermont Law School's Land Use Institute.